AirCastPL/CSharpCodeStandards/050_CodingStyle.md

 - ~~If in doubt, always err on the side of clarity and consistency.~~
 - ~~Only use C# comment-blocks for documenting the API.~~
 - ~~Do not “flowerbox” comment blocks.~~
-- ~~Place namespace “using” statements together at the top of file.
-Group .NET namespaces above custom namespaces.~~
 - ~~Segregate interface Implementation by using #region statements.~~